simono/scala-orp/README.md

 _bin_: contains executables and scripts

-_orp-framework_: project for the ORP framework, contains definitions that are needed in client code and in the compiler plugin
+_orp-framework_: project for the ORP Framework, contains definitions that are needed in client code and in the compiler plugin

 _orp-plugin_: a plugin for the Scala compiler (_scalac_) that generates the